kobeallen/dotfiles/README.md

 # [kobeallen](https://github.com/kobeallen)’s dotfiles

-These dotfiles are branched from [Cătălin](https://github.com/alrra).
+These dotfiles are branched from [Cătălin's dotfiles](https://github.com/alrra/dotfiles).
+Huge thanks to him.

 These are the base dotfiles that I start with when I set up a new environment.
 For more specific local needs I use the `.local`